grafana/tempo/README.md

 tempo-query is jaeger-query with a [hashicorp go-plugin](https://github.com/jaegertracing/jaeger/tree/master/plugin/storage/grpc) to support querying Tempo.
 Please note that tempo only looks up a trace by ID.
 Searching for traces is not supported, and the service and operation lists will not populate.

 ### tempo-vulture
 tempo-vulture is tempo's bird themed consistency checking tool.
-It queries Loki, extracts trace ids and then queries tempo.
+It pushes traces and queries Tempo.
 It metrics 404s and traces with missing spans.

 ### tempo-cli
 tempo-cli is the place to put any utility functionality related to tempo.
 See [Documentation](https://grafana.com/docs/tempo/latest/cli/) for more info.